Contact with the outside world

 Prisoners under a security regime are not allowed to receive extended visits.

-Inmates placed in solitary confinement temporarily lose access to their right to receive visits (see Solitary Confinement section).
+Prisoners placed in solitary confinement temporarily lose access to their right to receive visits (see Solitary Confinement section).

 The prisoner must follow procedures to receive visits, such as providing the administration with the name of the visitor.
 The visitor will have to obtain a permit to finalise the process.